 Speaking gigs, even free gigs, are an impactful way to get in front of a large audience and build up your credibility and coaching customer base.

 Of course, center stage isn’t the only way to reach an audience.

 #2.
-Build an online community through a membership site
+Build an online membership community

 This is different from selling a group coaching package, where your clients show up for a limited number of coordinated coaching calls.